 - Prince George County Public Schools will maintain confidentiality of the student or staff member as required by the Americans with Disabilities Act and the Family Education Rights and Privacy Act. - Clean and disinfect thoroughly as described in cleaning and disinfecting plan.
 Close off areas used by the individuals with COVID-19 and wait as long as practical before beginning cleaning and disinfection to minimize potential for exposure to respiratory droplets.
-Open outside doors and windows to increase air circulation in the area.
-If possible, wait up to 24 hours before beginning cleaning and disinfection. - Cleaning staff will clean and disinfect all areas (e.g., offices, bathrooms, and common areas) used by the ill person(s), focusing especially on frequently touched surfaces. - If surfaces are not clean, they will be cleaned using a detergent or soap and water prior to disinfection.
+Open outside doors/windows to increase ventilation in the area.
+Update: By using an appropriate disinfectant fogger, disinfecting can be done without wait time.
+If the fogging solution is not available, if possible, wait up to 24 hours before beginning cleaning and disinfection. - Custodial staff will clean and disinfect all areas (e.g., offices, classrooms, and common areas) used by the ill person(s), focusing especially on frequently touched surfaces. - If surfaces are not clean, they will be cleaned using a detergent or soap and water prior to disinfection.